Overview

 Side Effects

-When taken by mouth: Basil is LIKELY SAFE when consumed in food amounts.
-When taken by mouth as a medicine, basil is POSSIBLY UNSAFE.
+When taken by mouth: Basil is commonly consumed in foods.
+But it is possibly unsafe when used in larger amounts as medicine.
 Basil herb and basil oil contain estragole.
 Estragole is a chemical that might increase the risk of getting liver cancer.

-When applied to the skin: Basil essential oil is POSSIBLY SAFE when applied to the skin in concentrations of up to 6% for 12 weeks.
+When applied to the skin: Basil essential oil is possibly safe when used in concentrations of up to 6% for up to 12 weeks.

-When inhaled as aromatherapy: There isn't enough reliable information to know to know if basil is safe or what the side effects might be.
+When inhaled: There isn't enough reliable information to know if basil is safe or what the side effects might be.

 Special Precautions and Warnings

-When taken by mouth: Basil is LIKELY SAFE when consumed in food amounts.
-When taken by mouth as a medicine, basil is POSSIBLY UNSAFE.
+When taken by mouth: Basil is commonly consumed in foods.
+But it is possibly unsafe when used in larger amounts as medicine.
 Basil herb and basil oil contain estragole.
 Estragole is a chemical that might increase the risk of getting liver cancer.

-When applied to the skin: Basil essential oil is POSSIBLY SAFE when applied to the skin in concentrations of up to 6% for 12 weeks.
+When applied to the skin: Basil essential oil is possibly safe when used in concentrations of up to 6% for up to 12 weeks.

 Bleeding disorders: Basil oils and extracts might slow blood clotting and increase the risk of bleeding in people with bleeding disorders.

 Surgery: Basil oils and extracts might slow blood clotting.
-In theory, basil oils or extracts might increase the risk of bleeding during surgical procedures.
+This might increase the risk of bleeding during and after surgery.
 Stop using basil at least 2 weeks before a scheduled surgery.

 Interactions ?